-The red and white color scheme on this Sunliner look great although the data plate appears to indicate this car started its life as Raven Black.
+The tri-color red, black and white interior color scheme on this Sunliner look great with the Raven Black paint.
 Thirteen paint colors (plus two tone options) were available for 1959.

 Inside we see the redesigned for '59 instrument panel with the new, flattened speedometer.
-We can also see the original owner of this Sunliner opted to purchase A MagicAire heater / defroster and Signal seeking AM radio costing $75 and $83 respectively.
+We can also see the original owner of this Sunliner opted to purchase A MagicAire heater / defroster and AM radio costing $75 and $59 respectively.

 For an extra $118 you got the 292 cubic inch Thunderbird V8 engine rather than the standard 223 cubic inch Mileage Maker 6 cylinder engine.
 For $141 you got the 332 cubic inch Thunderbird Special V8 that is in this car.
 All came standard with a 3-speed manual transmission.
-This Sunliner is also fitted with a Cruise-O-Matic automatic transmission costing $231.
-It was the more expensive of the two automatic transmissions available with the Ford-O-Matic coming in at $190.
+This Sunliner is also fitted with a Ford-O-Matic automatic transmission costing $190.
+There was also another automatic transmission available- the Cruise-O-Matic coming in at $231.